strimzi/strimzi-kafka-operator/README.md

 Documentation to the current _main_ branch as well as all releases can be found on our [website][strimzi].

+## Examples

+You can find examples folder in /home/praveen/Desktop/strimzi-kafka-operator/examples

 ## Getting help

 If you encounter any issues while using Strimzi, you can get help using: